smattymatty/mathew-storm-site/philo_content/labyrinth-of-sisyphus/Chapter 4 - Deeper Into the Dark.md

 They grabbed their tools and followed at a near-run.
 As they descended the tower stairs, Sisyphus heard it—a sound like breathing, but not from lungs.
 From stone itself.
 The vibration that had been growing stronger for days had changed, become rhythmic.

-Below them, in chambers that shouldn't exist, something that shouldn't exist knew its food had arrived.
+Below them, in chambers that shouldn't exist, the beast knew its food had arrived.

 And the stone was celebrating.